 They then get into systems of thought in human society, such as metaphysics and socialism, and how they are fundamentally fractured and broken.

 Joe and Dr. West then talk about democratic socialism and the problems that are inherent within it.
-Dr. West proposes that socialism should be looked at through the prism of democracy and should be used to help protect the poor working classes against oppression from government and capital.
+Dr. West proposes that socialism should be looked at through the prism of democracy and should be used to help protect the poor working classes against oppression from the government and capital.

 The podcast ends with a gentle discussion of Brazilian hip-hop, with Joe recommending that he listen to some.
 Dr. West discusses how the arts can lift the human spirit, and no matter how bad things can get, there is always someone to crack a joke and the importance of comedy.